lukes/profiling/README.md

 ## Config

-The following configurations options for Profile can be set:
+The following configurations options are available:

 ```ruby
 Profile.config = {